CBSE Class 5 > Class 5 Notes > Science > Worksheet Solutions: Plant Life - 1

 Ans: (c)

-Photosynthesis is the process by which plants make their own food.
-They use sunlight, carbon dioxide, and water to produce glucose and oxygen.
+Explanation: Photosynthesis is the process by which plants make their own food.
+They use sunlight, carbon dioxide and water to produce glucose (a sugar) and oxygen.
+The green pigment chlorophyll in the leaves captures sunlight needed for this process.

 (ii) What are the tiny openings on the surface of leaves called?